 2. Relax in a Holiday Villa

 There’s no better way to end a holiday, or treat yourself, that with a stay at a holiday villa.
 And Canggu is a great place to do this!
 As soon as you get off the main roads of Canggu you enter a maze of small roads with beautiful villas hidden behind high walls.
-You can get some great deals for under $100 a night.
+You can get some great deals for under $100 a night, which I’ve already written about here.
 My favourite villa is Lautan Kupu Kupu, which starts from around $90 a night, pictured above.

 3. Visit the famous Tanah Lot

 I bet you heard about Tanah Lot, right?
 Guess what?
 Tanah Lot, one of the busiest tourist attractions in Bali is located 30 minutes from Canggu.
 A lot of people said that the best time to enjoy Tanah Lot is close to sunset time, I agree on that.
 Some say, should watch Kecak dance too, however I am not recommending it as I don’t think it was good enough.